-From time to time, the underwriter and/or its affiliates may in the future provide various investment banking and other financial services for us, for which services they may in the future receive customary fees.
-In the course of their businesses, the underwriter and its affiliates may actively trade or loan our securities for its own account or for the accounts of customers, and, accordingly, the underwriter and its affiliates may at any time hold long or short positions in such securities or loans.
+From time to time, an underwriter and/or its affiliates may in the future provide various investment banking and other financial services for us, for which services they may in the future receive customary fees.
+In the course of their businesses, the underwriters and their affiliates may actively trade or loan our securities for its own account or for the accounts of customers, and, accordingly, the underwriters and their affiliates may at any time hold long or short positions in such securities or loans.